maticnetwork/whitepaper/README.md

   - As mentioned in #2, The Matic Network only uses exit procedures when a checkpoint is not signed by enough checkpoint-stakers as a form of anomaly handling.
 Otherwise it is a normal system and hence one is able to use "Simple Fast Withdrawal"-esque construction (a.k.a.
 Matic Withdrawal Bridge).

   - As mentioned in #2, when the checkpoint-stakers are Byzantine, the Matic Network will go to "withdraw only mode".
-It means that the Matic Network does not to conduct Mass Exits as defined in the Plasma security model.
-When Transaction-chain's Delegates are byzantine, the Ceremony will be conducted, and it is seamless compared to the "withdraw only mode".
+It means that the Matic Network does need to conduct Mass Exits as defined in the Plasma security model.
+When Transaction-chain's Block Producers are byzantine, the Ceremony will be conducted, and it is seamless compared to the "withdraw only mode".
 This 2-phase construction is virtue of the simple and seamless design philosophy of the Matic Network.

-# Features on our developmental roadmap {#future}
+# Features on our development roadmap {#future}

 The Matic Development team expects to conduct various additional research based on topics proposed by the community, including but not limited to:

-1. Generalized states and fraud proofs for the same.
+1. Generalized state scaling and fraud proofs/cryptographic mechanisms for the same.
 2. Evaluate the approach to expand Staker base in the checkpointing layer with the future Threshold based signatures implementations on Ethereum, if any.
 3. Robust structure and design pattern for upgradeable smart contracts.
 4. Context specific Ether less accounts and Gas Relay Abstractions on Identity